 If you are in the market for a new down jacket, most likely you are already overwhelmed by the number of options out there.
 How do you know which jacket would be best for your activity and climate, and what does down fill power really mean?
 550 … 800, 120g … 500g… What do all these “fill power” numbers mean to me?
 We’ll get to that, but first, it pays to learn a little bit about how down and synthetic down insulation works.

 Despite the release of new, high-tech insulation technologies just about every season, good ol’ goose down is still one of the warmest, lightest and most-compressible insulation materials available.
 Considering the first commercially available down jacket was produced in 1936, that’s an impressive run.
-Outdoorspeople everywhere still stuff down jackets into backpacks before a trip mainly for the aforementioned three reasons: they keep you warm, they’re lightweight and they pack down to a very small size.
+Outdoorspeople everywhere still stuff down jackets into backpacks before a trip mainly for these three reasons: they keep you warm, they’re lightweight and they pack down to a very small size.

-Down and synthethic jackets like the super versatile Women's Coldfront Down Jacket and Men's Coldfront Down Jacket or our lightest SuperStrand Collection keep you warm the same way goose down keeps geese warm—which is also the same way the newer synthetic insulation materials keep you warm.
+Down and synthetic down jackets like the Coldfront Collection, Helium Down Collection, Shadow Insulated Collection, and SuperStrand LT Collection keep you warm the same way goose down keeps geese warm—which is also the same way the newer synthetic insulation materials keep you warm.
 By trapping pockets of warm air close to the skin, keeping the warm air in and the cold air out.